probabilist/legends-assets/README.md

 This project is for extracting text assets from Star Trek: Legends.
 These instructions assume you are working on a Mac with Star Trek: Legends installed, and that you have an active Apple Arcade subscription.

-First, download the Asset Studios C# solution (available at https://github.com/TemporalAgent7/AssetStudio/tree/legends).
-Inside the Asset Studios solution, find 'LegendsData/Program.cs' and replace it with the 'Program.cs' file found in this repository.
+First, download the "AssetStudio-legends" C# solution.
+(The original is available at [this repository](https://github.com/TemporalAgent7/AssetStudio/tree/legends).

 Open Star Trek: Legends and let it play a while, giving it time for all the assets to be downloaded.